martymcmodding/guides.martysmods.com/docs/reshade/gui/01hometab.md

 ## Shader Search and Sorting

 Just below the preset bar, the Shader Search field lets you quickly filter your shaders by name.
-To the right, sorting buttons help you organize shaders alphabetically, by type, or by their load order.
+To the right, sorting buttons help you bring all of the active shaders to the top of the Shader List.

 ![ShaderSearch](https://assets.martysmods.com/reshade/gui/GUIShaderSearch.webp)